OMouta/Jelly/README.md

 | Space Efficiency | Downloads everything | pnpm-like optimization |
 | Rojo Integration | Requires manual setup | Keeps project.json clean |

+## Why JavaScript?

+You might be wondering: "Why JavaScript instead of Rust?"
+Great question!
+Here's my take:

+### Development Speed > Execution Speed

+While Rust would certainly give us blazing-fast performance, JavaScript allows us to:

+- 🚀 **Ship features faster** - More time building cool stuff, less time fighting the borrow checker
+- 🔧 **Fix bugs quicker** - Rapid iteration means faster bug fixes and improvements
+- 🎯 **Focus on UX** - Spend time on the features that matter to developers
+- 🌐 **Leverage ecosystem** - Massive npm ecosystem with battle-tested libraries

+### Performance Reality Check

+Let's be honest - Jelly is primarily doing:

+- HTTP requests to Wally registry
+- File I/O operations
+- ZIP extraction and cleanup

+The bottleneck is network and disk I/O, not CPU.
+JavaScript is more than fast enough for these tasks and Jelly is still faster than python!

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.